Unlock Your Profit-Taking Potential Today

 Until our chart has the pivot at 2 taken out, we still consider an uptrend or at worse, a range if price can’t break highs.

 Let’s assume that you need to see price rejection to take a shot to the upside.
 I personally don’t just “buy support” but need to see some type of price rejection.
 Go back to the trapped trader article linked above for an example of one of the things I look for.
+You notice that previous pullbacks consisted of a single leg, and based on your understanding of the rule of alternation, you anticipate seeing a complex pullback.

 complex pullback